bobsanjo/PRIV/bidding_auction_services_protected_app_signals_egress.md

 *   Example schema version : `2`
 *   Example max wire size for `egressPayload`: `20` bits

-Consider this example schema, feature values and corresponding wire format for each feature type specified the schema:
+Consider this example schema, feature values, and corresponding wire format for each feature type specified the schema:

 <table>
   <tr>